This story is proudly presented by Diamonds Direct SouthPark.

 Money: $$.
 Most fancy burgers will run you about $10.

-Noteworthy: The Victorian house was built in 1892 and owner Ellen Davis (who personally greeted each table) lives upstairs.
+Noteworthy: The Victorian house was built in 1892 and now-owner Ellen Davis (who personally greets each table) lives upstairs.

 Money & Menus: $$$.
 Here are your options: